cloudblue/connect-eaas-core/docs/migration_guide.md

 !!! warning
-    Please note that in order to allow the release 26 of the `Runner` to execute extensions created following the SDK version 1, the events declared in the **extension.json** descriptor take precedence on the events declared using the SDK version 2 `@event` decorator so you **must** remove the `capabilities` attribute from the **extension.json** descriptor to make it work.
+    In order to allow the `Runner` from release 26 to execute extensions that are created via SDK version 1, your events declared in the **extension.json** descriptor take precedence over your events declared by using the SDK version 2 `@event` decorator.
+Therefore, **it is required to remove** the `capabilities` attribute from the **extension.json** descriptor to make it work.

 ### Schedulables

-In EaaS SDK version 1 schedulable methods are declared within the `extension.json` file:
+In EaaS SDK version 1, the schedulable methods are declared within the `extension.json` file:

 ``` json title="EaaS SDK v1" hl_lines="7-13"
 {